 Here are the main duties of a mortgage servicer:

-The servicer sends monthly billing statements to borrowers, contacts slow payers, answers questions about the account, and sends payoff statements when borrowers request them.
+The mortgage servicer sends monthly billing statements to borrowers, contacts slow payers, answers questions about the account, and sends payoff statements when borrowers request them.

 When the servicer handles loans for one of the quasi-governmental agencies, Fannie Mae or Freddie Mac, the applicable agency determines the fee.
 But if a private investor owns the loan, the market drives the servicing fee.
 Generally, the fee depends on the underlying credit quality of the borrower.
 Servicing a loan with a higher quality credit rating brings in fewer fees because servicing costs are lower.
-Servicing a loan that has lower credit quality (subprime loans) generates a higher fee because borrowers tend to default on this type of loan, which makes them more labor-intensive to service.
-The mortgage servicer steps in and tries to help the borrower avoid foreclosure, as well as handle a foreclosure, if needed, which means more expenses for the servicer.
+Servicing a loan that has lower credit quality (a subprime loan) generates a higher fee because borrowers tend to default on this type of loan, which makes them more labor-intensive to service.
+The mortgage servicer steps in and tries to help the borrower avoid foreclosure, as well as handle a foreclosure if needed, which means more work for the servicer.

-Mortgage lenders often sell the loans that they originate to bring in income so that they can turn around and make more loans.
-Servicing rights are also often bought and sold, separate from the underlying loans.
+Lenders often sell the loans that they originate to generate income so that they can turn around and make more loans.
+Mortgage loan servicing rights, too, are also often bought and sold, separate from the underlying loans.
 After a servicing transfer, in most cases, your old and new mortgage servicers have to give you notice of the transfer.

 Here are a few ways you can find out the identity of your mortgage servicer.

 Your billing statement will come from the servicer of the loan.
 It will have contact information, like the phone number and website, of the mortgage servicer.

 If you received a set of preprinted payment stubs in a payment coupon book, each stub in the book indicates the due date, account number, and the amount due.
 With each payment, you detach the stub and send it to the servicer.
 The book will also likely contain contact information for the servicer.